 - a doctor, nurse or other health worker

 Chaplains provide support to everyone, whatever their faith.
-A young person can ask to speak to a chaplain of their own faith if they want.
+A child can ask to speak to a chaplain of their own faith if they want.

-Someone from the local youth offending team will stay in contact with the young person while they’re in custody.
-The young person can get in touch with them whenever they need.
+Someone from the local youth justice service will stay in contact with the child while they’re in custody.
+The child can get in touch with them whenever they need.

 Friends and family

-A young person will be able to contact their family regularly, and can arrange for them to visit.
+A child will be able to contact their family regularly, and can arrange for them to visit.

 Children can also speak to someone from an advocacy service.